-One approach is to use a steady-state flowsheet simulator, if available, to optimize operation (with respect to the degrees of freedom) for various disturbances.
-In many cases, simpler models and approaches may be used.
+One approach for optimization is to use a steady-state flowsheet simulator, if available, and optimize the operation with respect to the degrees of freedom for various disturbances.
+However, this may be very time consuming and in many cases, simpler models and approaches may be used.
 Typical "disturbances" include feed composition, feed rate, reaction rate constants, surroundings, values of constraints and prices.